varunkumar/arduino-game-controller/README.md

 How to Contribute?
 ------------------
 The source code is available [here](https://github.com/varunkumar/arduino-game-controller) under MIT licence.
-Please send any bugs, feedback, complaints, patches about the extension to me at varunkumar[dot]n[at]gmail[dot]com.
+Please send any bugs, feedback, complaints, patches about the hack to me at varunkumar[dot]n[at]gmail[dot]com.

 -- [Varun](http://www.varunkumar.me)